I work the line: What it’s like to assemble a 2019 Volvo S60

 We zoomed through lessons and through a soup of alphabetic work instructions, SWEs and WESs and OISs.
 It was like being waterboarded by the folks who brought you ISO 9000.
 Then those same Air Force instructors assigned me to a task on the assembly line.
 My job: To check quality and remove nuts from a fuel tank, a steering wheel, a bumper, and headlights, all in a minute.
 That’s this station’s Takt time—the elapsed time allowed for a work process before the vehicle moves to the next station.

-This is assembly 101, I thought.
+This is Assembly 101, I thought.
 I got this.
 I don’t even remember thinking why the instructors chuckled as they guided us to our work stations.

 MORE: Read The Car Connection's 2019 Volvo S60 first drive review